eDiscovery and in-place holds in SharePoint Server

 Integration with Exchange

-You can manage the discovery process for Exchange Server 2013 and Exchange Server 2016 from a SharePoint eDiscovery Center.
+You can manage the discovery process for Exchange Servers 2013, 2016, and 2019 from a SharePoint eDiscovery Center.
 You can do the following:

 Add Exchange mailboxes as sources to either an eDiscovery set or a query.